fcami/ksExamples/dedibox/README.md

 * Installation takes about 15-20 mins on a Dedibox with SSD.
 * Once ssh is up, login using your SSH key and change the root password.

 ### Notes

 * This script uses Google's DNS servers.
 * This script uses the IRCAM's public mirror which may not be the closest to your location.
 * This script installs CentOS 7.2.1511 which may not be the latest version.

-* Please adapt to your needs.
+In other words, please adapt to your needs.

 ### Wishlist